BearLiX/DFFG-MLLMR/README.md

 You can get the original weights of LLM here "https://github.com/QwenLM/Qwen2-VL" You can find the files for fine-tuning LLM in .\llm

+## medclip
+You can find the raw weights of the visual encoder at https://github.com/RyanWangZf/MedCLIP

 ## Datasets
 The medical image report generation datasets are available at the following links:
 1. MIMIC-CXR-JPG data can be found at https://physionet.org/content/mimic-cxr-jpg/2.0.0/.